Directors

 Dr Nicole De La Mata

-Nicole is an early career post-doctoral researcher and biostatistician working at The University of Sydney.
+Nicole is a mid-career biostatistician researcher and senior lecturer in biostatistics at The University of Sydney.
 She has extensive experience in managing and using large observational cohorts to evaluate patient outcomes and influence health policy.
 Her methodological interests include cohort studies, data linkage and survival analysis.
 Her research interests focus on equity in healthcare delivery and outcomes for people with end-stage kidney disease (ESKD), living kidney donors and organ transplant recipients.
 Nicole has a particular interest in statistical methods evaluating survival.
 This includes survival models using competing events as well as making comparisons of survival between populations, such as modelling relative survival or excess mortality.

 Email: nicole.delamata@sydney.edu.au